Paul Penczner: Falling Stars

 His major artwork is "Falling Stars".
 The theme of this painting is the history of Twentieth Century Europe from a Hungarian point of view.
 Images include the Treaty of Trianon, representing the dissolution of the Austro-Hungarian Empire at the end of World War I. Also depicted are scenes of the Holocaust, the rise of Nazi Germany, and the rape of Hungarian women by invading Soviet soldiers during World War II.
 There is a biographical reference, picturing the Soviet T34 tank which wounded Penczner in a battle near Cegled.The figure of a one-legged man symbolizes all soldiers who fought in wars.
 Included are flags of Allied and Axis powers who participated in the war.
 A self-portrait image is seen in the center, representing a signature to the work.

 A prominent theme is the Hungarian Revolution of 1956.
 In the lower right, we see a commemoration of Pesti Srac (Hungarian colloquialism meaning "Boys of Budapest").
 This represents the young men who fought against the Soviet invasion of Hungary.
 Also represented is one of the Soviet tanks.

 Hungarian art historian, Dr. Lilla Szabo, who is author of the book, "Penczner Versus Picasso," describes the painting thus:

-"He depicts man-made stars, at a time when ideologies were raising their own stars up to the heavens; when in wars started for the sake of power, people counted for little and became little more than suffering mass; when peoples and nationalities were killed and exterminated in the name of ideas; those stars that heaped shame on the whole of humanity.
-It is not the stars that light up the way, but the stars that lead to Hell that are shown..."